codex-storage/codex-research/design/marketplace.md

 for every second of the interval a certain amount of tokens are awarded to the host.
 Hosts that fill a slot are required to submit frequent proofs of storage.

-When a proof is missed, the collateral associated with a slot is used to pay a fee to the one who marked the proof as missing.
+When a certain number of proofs is missed, the slot is considered empty again.
+The collateral associated with the slot is used to pay a fee to the node that indicated that proofs were missing.
 The rest of the slot collateral is reserved for repairs.
-The slot is now considered empty again until another host submits a correct proof together with collateral.
+An empty slot can be filled again once another host submits a correct proof together with collateral.
 Payouts for the time interval that a slot is empty are burned.

+Payouts for all hosts are accumulated in the contract and payed out at contract end.
+This is to ensure that the incentive posed by the collateral is not diminished over time.

 Contract lifecycle
 ------------------